Killing It

 Killing It is an American comedy television series starring Craig Robinson.
 The pilot episode premiered on Peacock on March 31, 2022, while the rest of the season premiered on April 14.
-In June 2022, the series was renewed for a second season.
+In June 2022, the series was renewed for a second season which premiered on August 17, 2023.

 Premise

 An underdog pursuing the American dream decides to enter the Florida Python Challenge.